-- She is the first woman to serve in both houses of a state legislature and in both houses of congress. - of Health to include women in federally funded medical research and clinical trials in 1991. - which in turn led to groundbreaking research and medical treatment for diseases such as breast cancer. - two vears.
+- She is the first woman to serve in both houses of a state legislature and in both houses of congress. - With Senator Barbara Mikulski (a Democrat from Maryland) and others, Snowe led the efforts to force the National Institutes of Health to include women in federally funded medical research and clinical trials in 1991. - Later, they worked with other Democrats and Republicans to establish the Office of Research on Women's Health at NIH, which in turn led to groundbreaking research and medical treatment for diseases such as breast cancer. - She has spoken out about the serious problem of sexual assault in the military which has increased dramatically in the last two years.